NationalGenomicsInfrastructure/miarka-provision/README.md

 # Deployment playbooks for NGI-Pipeline and related software (Piper, TACA, Tarzan, etc.)

 This repository concerns the creation and maintenance of the NGI python environment; which is a collection of software and solutions utilized by NGI Production on the currently available HPC.
 The solutions in question are unique for NGI Production and require updates to such a degree that deploying them within the facility is preferred.
-The NGI environment is currently deployed on Irma using Ansible playbooks.
+The NGI environment is currently deployed on Miarka using Ansible playbooks.
 Ansible playbooks are scripts written for easily adaptable automated deployment.
 The Ansible playbooks are stored here.

 ## Bootstrap the Ansible environment